-For one week in the summer term KS3 classes come off timetable.
-In 2009 this week was dedicated to Science & Technology, whilst in 2010 the focus of 'Enigma Week' was code, cipher and pattern.
 In 2011 we ran a Film Festival where pupils created 3 minute films to enter into the competition.
 The 2012 topic was marine conservation.
 In 2014 KS2 and 3 put on a production of Peter Pan at the King's Theatre.
 There were 4 performances over 2 days with 2 casts of children.
 The same happened in 2018 when High School Musical was performed.
-In 2021 the focus was 'Urban'.
+In 2021 the focus was 'Urban' and in summer 2022 the entire school took part in the 125 year anniversary celebration of the school with a variety show performance at the New Theatre Royal.